What is croup?

-Croup is spread through direct contact with a person, or fluids from another person who has the disease.
-The infection starts in the nose and throat and moves into the lungs.
+Croup is spread through direct contact with an infected person or their secretions.
+The infection starts in the nose and moves into the throat.
 Swelling affects the area around the voice box (larynx) and into the windpipe (trachea).

 Younger children are more affected by croup because their airways are smaller.
 Therefore, a small amount of swelling can make it really hard for a child to breathe.

 - Croup is most commonly seen in children 6 months to 3 years old.

 - The peak age for croup to occur is 2 years old.

 - Croup is seen more often in the winter.

 Symptoms of croup

 Symptoms of croup are not always the same.
 As the disease moves from the nose to the upper airway, the symptoms can change.
 Croup may start as a cold.
 Common symptoms of croup are:

 - A cough that sounds like a "seal's bark"